Tanit

 Tannit was also a goddess of rain, in modern-day Tunisia, it is customary to invoke Omek Tannou or Oumouk Tangou ('Mother Tannou' or 'Mother Tangou', depending on the region), in years of drought to bring rain.
-Similarly, Algerians and Tunisians refer to "Baali farming" to mean non-irrigated agriculture.

 Etymology

 The names themselves, Baal Hammon and Tanit, have Berber (Tamazight) linguistic structure.
 Many feminine names begin and end with "t" and "n" in the Berber languages; in Berber "Tanit" means spring or stream, though it does not appear in local theophorous names.
 Before 1955, the only attestations of the goddess's name were in Punic, which is written without vowels as "TNT" Tanit or "TNNT" as Tannit and was arbitrarily vocalized as "Tanit".
 In 1955, Punic inscriptions transliterated in Greek characters found at El-Hofra (near Constantine, Algeria) transliterated the name as Θινιθ (Thinith) and Θεννειθ (Thenneith).
 The inscriptions indicate that the name was likely pronounced as Tinnīt.
 Still, many scholars and writers continue to use "Tanit".
 She was later worshipped in Roman Carthage in her Romanized form as Dea Caelestis, Juno Caelestis, or simply Caelestis.